ronja-tutorials/ronja-tutorials.github.io/_posts/2018-09-15-perlin-noise.md

 ## 2d Perlin Noise

 For multidimensional perlin noise we can't simply use a normal formula for a 1d line.
 Instead we interpolate the fraction in multiple dimensions and take the dot product with generated vectors of cells.
 To make the lines we generate with the dot product go to zero near the cell point itself, we scale the vector.
-That's because of how the dot product works, a dot product with a `(0, 0)` vector will always be zero and a dot product with any vector and `(1, 0)` will always be twice as big as a dot broduct between `(0.5, 0)` and the same vector.
-Using the dot product this way means that we can use multiply dimensions as input well, but output will always be limited to one dimension.
+That's because of how the dot product works, a dot product with a `(0, 0)` vector will always be zero and a dot product with any vector and `(1, 0)` will always be twice as big as a dot product between `(0.5, 0)` and the same vector.
+Using the dot product this way means that we can use multiple dimensions as input well, but output will always be limited to one dimension.

 ```glsl
 float perlinNoise(float2 value){